D3: Deep Deconvolution Deblurring for Natural Images: Conclusion

-\subsection{Conclusion}
+In our experiments, we compared the deblurring performance of our proposed learnable deconvolution kernel with the traditional inverse filter, i.e. the Wiener filter.
+We observed that the performance of the Wiener filter is not robust across the dataset and shows $>$50\% poor values in evaluation metrics, PSNR, and SSIM.
+We also trained a Single Layer and Single Channel (SLSC) linear CNN, to compute the generalized inverse kernel for the RKG dataset using the DIL objective and the proposed regularization term.
+The results were tabulated in Table \ref{WienerFilter}.
+In contrast to the performance of traditional Wiener filter's and SLSC networks, the proposed method can handle a wide range of degradations across the dataset and generate deblurred images with fine details.

+\section{Conclusion}

-We have established a new problem formulation based on the DIL objective for the deblurring task, which can be extended to the ISR task as well.
-The proposed NSD-DIL is the first DL-based image data-independent deblurring model that involves a restoration process rather than learning mapping from distorted to sharp image distribution.
-The proposed method uses the degradation kernel space effectively to restore the sharp images from blurred images based on the proposed dedicated regularization term provided in the DIL objective function.
-Our NSD-DIL method paves the path to have a deeper look into the learning and understanding of the inverse degradation kernel since the explicit representation i.e. DRK, in a matrix form is made possible.
+In this work, our goal is to design a deblur model to restore sharp images from blurry inputs for practical applications.
+Therefore, we proposed $D^3$, a computationally efficient deblur model and the first DL-based image data-independent model that involves a restoration process rather than learning a mapping from distorted to sharp image distribution.
+Our proposed deblur framework can be directly extended to the ISR task as well.
+The superior performance of the proposed method can be attributed to two main reasons: the DIL objective and the RKG dataset.
+This work demonstrates tremendous hope for improving the deblur and ISR capability without the need for image datasets (i.e. both supervised and unsupervised ISR datasets).
+Our $D^3$ method paves the path to have a deeper look into the learning and understanding of the inverse degradation kernel since the explicit representation i.e. DRK, in a matrix form is made possible.
 Additionally, we have demonstrated the deblurring task of replacing the deep model with a simple convolution operation with the computed DRK, which doesn't require high-performance computing resources.
-The proposed method's performance is superior to the SotA works, despite being a very lightweight deblurring model.
-The experimental results and computational performance comparisons with the SotA indicate that the proposed NSD-DIL and the DRK are remarkably suitable for real-time embedded applications of deblurring and ISR tasks.
+Despite being a very lightweight deblurring model, the proposed method's performance is superior to the SotA works.
+The experimental results and computational performance comparisons with the SotA indicate that the proposed $D^3$ and the DRK are remarkably suitable for practical embedded applications of deblurring and ISR tasks.